 - Health Savings Accounts (HSA) for eligible items

-Customers can learn more about their medications, use online self-service help tools, and chat with pharmacists on the phone 24/7 at no extra charge.
+Just because you’re skipping the in-person line at a traditional pharmacy doesn’t mean you don’t still have access to a knowledgeable professional.
+Amazon Pharmacy customers have access to real pharmacists.
+You can learn more about your medications, use online self-service tools to get help, and chat with pharmacists on the phone 24/7 at no extra charge.

-Amazon has built their new pharmacy program on the infrastructure of PillPack, an established online pharmacy.
+Amazon built their pharmacy program on the infrastructure of PillPack, an established online pharmacy.

 The difference between the two is that Amazon Pharmacy is a lot like your traditional pharmacy, giving you medications in bottles.
 PillPack, on the other hand, sorts and organizes multiple medications into packets, organized by date and time.

-Amazon Pharmacy takes two days, while PillPack orders are in bulk and take two to four weeks.
+Amazon Pharmacy takes only two days to process orders, while PillPack orders are in bulk and take two to four weeks.